*** Update Feb. 28, 2021 ***

 Setting up dual booting can also be a pain as one operating system might mess with the booting of the others (Windows tends to be the more frequent offender here as it doesn't really like to recognize non-Windows systems).
 Most documentation I found suggests installing Windows first and then Linux so that the Linux boot manager (GRUB) can find Windows and add it to the boot options.
 However, there's still a possibility that a Windows update can mess up GRUB and then it needs to be restored.
 Another slight disadvantage is that it adds additional time for booting since there needs to be some pause to let users pick the right OS they want to run.

-What I id was to install Linux first on one partition and then install Windows on complete separate drives so the boot manager of each drive is not effected by the other operating system.
+What I did was to install Linux first on one drive and then install Windows on complete separate drives so the boot manager of each drive is not effected by the other operating system.
 I rely on the BIOS (yes, I know, force of habit to call it the BIOS) to select which drive to boot.

 After Linux was installed on disk "1", I installed Windows on disk "2" (Windows called it disk 0).
 Whenever it rebooted, I made sure to tell the BIOS to boot of the Windows drives and not the default Linux drive.